Superalgos/Superalgos/Bitcoin-Factory/README.md

 Remember to save your User Profile plugin, contribute it and check that it was merged at the Governance repository.

+IMPORTANT: It takes a few minutes for your profile to be auto-merged into the Governance repository and another 5 minutes to be picked up by the running Network Node.
+After changes to your profile, wait for around 10 minutes before expecting it to be able to connect to the Superalgos Network node.

 ### Reference the Task Server App

 Locate the node Task Server App Reference, under your Test Client Task, and replace the current reference with a reference to the "Task-Server-App-1" node you created at your User Profile.